castorfou/guillaume_blog/_posts/2022-05-02-upgrade-fastpages.md

 Hamel asks to restart from a new repo.
 But how to keep the same blog url?

+I would like to keep [castorfou.github.io/guillaume_blog](https://castorfou.github.io/guillaume_blog/) and not have to move to  [castorfou.github.io/blog](https://castorfou.github.io/blog/)

 Here are the steps.